Quick Summary

 Cost of Employer of Record

-EOR is a relatively less expensive model with an initial setup cost which is one of the biggest advantages.
-The hiring cost of remote employees in India with an EOR partner is USD 13,346.34.
+Employer of record is a relatively less expensive model with an initial setup cost, which is one of the biggest advantages.
+The cost of hiring remote employees in India with an EOR partner is USD 13,346.34.
 This is the sum after combining the service charge and the average typical salaries of the 6-member team.
 If you plan to establish a footprint outside your country, taking assistance from a global EOR partner would be advantageous.

 It can be costly to work with a worldwide EOR service provider for several teams located in several nations.
 Rather, using a local EOR independently for every nation significantly lowers expenses.